There are several different methods for adjusting the height of walls in your plan, depending on what it is that you want to achieve.

 If you have already drawn these walls using the Wall tool, delete them and instead use Build> Wall> Straight Half Wall , then click and drag to create new half walls at the appropriate locations.

-In Home Designer Essentials, which does not have the Half Wall tool, instead use Build> Railing> Straight Railing .
+In Home Designer Essentials, which does not have the Half Wall tool, use Build> Railing and Deck> Straight Railing .

 Select one of the newly created Half Walls, and click on the Open Object edit button to display its Specification dialog.